rafael-santiago/kryptos/doc/BUILD.md

 Run the standard build tons of time can become pretty boring, because it is a kind of slow.
 When we are developing sometimes we need to get a faster feedback.
 The slowest thing in the kryptos build is the compilation of the HMAC tests.
-It can be explained due to the C macros expansions.
+It is because the C macros expansions.
 However, there is a way of skipping the HMAC tests since the compile-time and this can be done by calling ``Hefesto`` as follows:

 ```